 Now that you have created your space to cook your meal, you need a place to sit down to eat.
 Again, it is important to decide what your needs are.
 This could be as simple as adding a built-in bar top and some chairs to your countertop.
 If you like entertaining larger groups you may want a dedicated dining table that accommodates 8-10 people.
 For more flexibility, consider having a couple of smaller tables that can be moved around as needed.

-When planning your outdoor kitchen, consider adding some unique features that tie into the space.
+When planning your Arizona outdoor kitchen design, consider adding some unique features that tie into the space.
 An example would be constructing a privacy wall that doubles as an herb garden.
 For more year-round protection from the elements, another unique idea is to construct your outdoor kitchen in your garage or a garage-like setting with a large garage door that can be opened to bring the outside in or closed when the weather requires.
 If your outdoor kitchen will be located along the wall of your indoor kitchen, installing a window to allow items to be passed through from inside to out can add convenience.
 Another unique idea if you have a pool house is to incorporate your outdoor kitchen in with your pool house to create a pool side dining experience.

-Whatever your budget is, A Finer Touch Construction can help you maximize you budget and space to build your dream outdoor kitchen.
+Whatever your budget is, A Finer Touch Construction can help you maximize you budget and space to build your dream outdoor kitchen in Scottsdale AZ.